blackbeario/lb-ng5-mat/README.md

 # Lb-Ng5-Mat

-This project is an example application using Loopback API, Angular 5, Material 6.2.1 (currently), and MongoDB.
+This project is an example application using Loopback API 3.0, Angular 5, Material 6.2.1 (currently), and MongoDB.
 It is based off https://github.com/tabvn/loopbackCMS, but simplified and updated to current versions.
 It is NOT ready for public use, as it is a project in development and has MANY breaking changes.
 This message will be updated when known bugs are fixed.

 ================================

 # FEATURES:
-Loopback API integration
+* Loopback API 3.0 integration
-User Auth
+* User Auth
-Roles
+* Roles
-File upload/storage
+* File upload/storage
-Live refresh
+* Live refresh
-Socket connection
+* Socket connection

 ================================